Submission of MOS OBs for VIMOS

 - Contrary to the Service Mode case, there is no need to notify firstname.lastname@example.org once the submission is complete.

-- After submitting MOS OBs for the visitor mode run, please send an e-mail to email@example.com and include firstname.lastname@example.org e-mail address in cc in order to inform the VIMOS support astronomers about the new masks to be manufactured.
+- After submitting MOS OBs for the visitor mode run, please send an e-mail to the email@example.com and firstname.lastname@example.org e-mail addresses (both in the 'to:' field!) in order to inform the VIMOS support astronomers about the new masks to be manufactured.
 Please provide information on: (1) Programme ID, (2) number of OBs and number of mask sets (each mask set has 4 masks for the 4 quadrants) and (3) the date of the first night of observations.

 ESO will make every possible effort to obtain and release the pre-imaging for VM runs no later than 6 weeks before the first night of the VM run.
 In cases where this may prove impossible (because of weather or technical reasons), the above mentioned deadlines may be changed on a case-to-case basis.